yqni13/taxi-varga/README.md

 ### $\textsf{\color{teal}Google API}$

-Data from Google, based on the `RoutesAPI` and `PlacesAPI`, is used for the calculations and address suggestions/autocompletion.
+Data from Google, based on the `RoutesAPI`, `PlacesAPI` and `MapsAPI (Geocode)`, is used for the calculations and address suggestions/autocompletion.
 The user can type in the search field for his address and gets a max of 5 addresses listed as a result of the current input.
 Figure 3 shows, that after every change of the search input, a request is sent providing the listed options in the response.
 Clicking on an option sends a final request to get all details to the selected address/place, which is necessary to continue the service.
 If no option is selected, the form will be invalid and the regarding validation message displayed.
 Google demands to display their logo if a map or place-data (in this case the address options) are used.

 <div align="center">
     <img src="frontend/public/assets/docs/google_autocomplete.png" alt="&nbsp;no picture found">